kelscahill/cahillscreative/wp-content/plugins/threewp-broadcast/readme.txt

 3rd party pack
 --------------

-The following add-ons add support for the plugin after which they are named.
+The following add-ons add support for the plugin after which they are named:

 * <a href="https://broadcast.plainviewplugins.com/addon/activity-monitor/">Activity Monitor</a>
 * <a href="https://broadcast.plainviewplugins.com/addon/advanced-custom-fields/">Advanced Custom Fields</a>